NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.5.md

 - Improves network status detection for iOS and Android.
 - Fixes unquoting a block with empty lines.
 - Now, code blocks will always have wrapped lines on the print.
-- Improves Kanban cards and lists dragging behaviour by removing the delay when drag is activated.
+- Improves Kanban cards and lists dragging behaviour by removing the delay for drag activation.
 - Accessibility improvements for using the app with voice-over (narrator) and a keyboard.